Find a restaurant

 Big Star's food truck failed inspection.
 Will it go rogue?

-The truck in Big Star’s parking lot isn’t supposed to be a tease.
+The truck in [node:148145 link=Big Star;]’s parking lot isn’t supposed to be a tease.
 The fact that it’s been sitting there, idle, for weeks is the result of high hopes: The truck, which Big Star chef Justin Large has named Consuela, has been waiting for the City Council to change the street food laws to make it legal for trucks to cook food to order.
 Hoping that the laws would change sooner than they have, One Off Hospitality (the restaurant group behind Big Star, Blackbird, Avec, Publican, etc.) bought Consuela fully outfitted (she came from the West Coast, where cooking on trucks is legal).
 “We wanted to hit the ground running as soon as the law changed,” Large says.

 But when it became apparent the laws weren’t going to change anytime soon—and as the truck, which One Off had already sunk a chunk of cash into, sat around not making any money—the company decided to retrofit the Consuela to meet current food-truck standards.
 The grill, the fryer, the three-compartment sink—the One Off crew concealed all of it with stainless steel counters.
 “Which is hilarious,” Large says, “because [the sink] is meant for cleaning and keeping things clean and putting out a responsible and safe product.
 Which leads me to believe that the reason the food-truck law is not passing probably has nothing to do with food-safety issues—it’s probably more [because] brick-and-mortar restaurants [are] pushing back a little bit.”